Workiva/react_testing_library/README.md

           - test/**.browser_test.dart
 ```

 > The configuration above is a minimum recommendation only.
-[Read more about configuring a Dart build][dart_build_config]; to learn more / ensure your configuration meets your needs.
+[Read more about configuring a Dart build][dart_build_config] to learn more / ensure your configuration meets your needs.

 ### 3. Configure `dart_test.yaml` to run your tests